Start 2020 by setting financial goals that will serve you this year and well into the new decade.

 One approach is to challenge yourself to beat the average retirement account balance for people roughly your age.
 For example, if you’re between the ages of 25 and 34 and your 401(k) account has more than $21,970, congrats—you’ve saved more than the average American in your age group.2 On the other hand, if you’re between 45 and 54 years old and your balance is below $115,497, you may need to start saving more to catch up with the average person your age.2

 Especially if you have a spouse, children or grandchildren, you may also use this opportunity to think about legacy planning, such as drafting your will and creating a trust to specify how you’d like your wealth passed on.
-“People are very uncomfortable thinking about not being here on this earth, so they avoid having the uncomfortable conversations,” Booker says.
+Talking with your loved ones about the future after you've passed can be difficult.
 However, wading into those topics will allow you to make decisions about the future on your own terms, versus having financial decisions made for you.

 Ready to Develop Your Customized Wealth Plan?

 Pursuing your financial goals is easier when you aren't along.
 A Financial Advisor can play a key role in helping guide you through critical life decisions.